 He sighed.
 "That's too bad."
 He started to pull away as the music ended.
 "Doctor, thank you for the dance."

-She didn't let go, saw his eyes narrow in surprise.
+She didn't let go and saw his eyes narrow in surprise.
 She was a lot stronger than she looked.
-Nurse's hands, used to dealing with difficult patients, or just unconscious ones who needed to be moved.
+Nurse's hands—used to dealing with difficult patients, or just unconscious ones who needed to be moved.
 "Sir, please."

 She smiled, easing him back into the dance as the music started up again.
 "Really?"
 He'd never invited such familiarity in the past.
 Even when she'd been his deputy CMO the first time, she'd never been part of his inner circle.
-Never had actually wanted to be.
+Had never actually wanted to be.

 Until now.
 She was enjoying his inner circle.
 He was fun.
 Hell, even Spock was fun when he was around Kirk.

 They danced through several more songs.
 She noticed no one tried to cut in.

 "Anything good?"
 Kirk asked.
 He closed his eyes as he rubbed his temples.
 He looked like he had a bad case of too little food and too much scotch from the night before.